ashevoy/ashevoy.github.io/README.md

+# hey welcome to this where i put all my krunker related stuff

+i have released a [mod](https://krunker.io/?mod=dj62ware), css, and that css looks optimal with [my settings](https://cdn.discordapp.com/attachments/628964831529140254/959173453460680704/dj62ware_settings.txt) (or similar settings, it's just about the charge bar and speed thing and medals etc etc)

 ## dj62ware css

 this css was made by me even tho i took some bits of code from other css's